felixwurst/project-chatapp/README.md

-# Project: Build a Full-Stack Application
+# Project: Build a Full Stack Application

 ## Creating a Chat App